International Money Transfer Limits: Complete Guide [2026]

 International wire transfer (SWIFT) limits – online

-When you send a high value payment overseas, the bank or provider which processes the transfer is obliged to check that the payment is legal and fulfills financial legislation requirements both in the US and in the destination country.
-That may mean checking the source of funds or getting more details about the reason for the transfer.
+When sending a high-value payment overseas, banks and providers are required to verify the transfer meets financial regulations in both the US and the destination country – which may involve checking the source of funds or the reason for the transfer.

-Online specialist services tend to be better placed to verify payments and go through compliance checks digitally, allowing them to offer higher value transfers online.
-That can mean higher limits, and a more streamlined service when sending higher value transfers.
+Specialist online services tend to be better positioned to carry out compliance checks digitally, allowing them to offer higher transfer limits and a more streamlined experience for high-value payments.

 Here’s a rundown of the online limits from the banks and providers we looked at earlier: